 Aspen Snowmass Chamber Pass Program Audit Process

-Every business who participates in the Chamber Pass Program should operate under the assumption that they will be audited.
+Every business who participates in the Chamber Pass Program should operate under the assumption that they will be audited

-Aspen Skiing Company defines a bona fide employee/owner/manager as one who works a minimum of 20 hours a week during the winter season, receives a W2 and whose primary residence is in the Roaring Fork Valley.
+Aspen Skiing Company defines a bona fide employee/owner/manager as one who works a minimum of 20 hours a week during the winter season, receives a W2, and whose primary residence is in the Roaring Fork Valley.
 If an employee with a Chamber Pass resigns, is terminated or works less than the minimum requirement during the ski season, it is the business’s responsibility to revoke the pass from that individual (and spouse) and notify Aspen Skiing Company.
 Revoked passes are not eligible for refunds but may be transferred to another employee (or spouse).

 Audit requirements